 Add revenue streams on top of existing business

-For Europeans companies, this essential layer of the banking experience usually means payments on the SEPA network.
-This how people get to make real-time bank-to-bank transfers.
+For European companies, this essential layer of the banking experience usually means payments on the SEPA network.
+This is how people get to make real-time bank-to-bank transfers.
 Such operations can be push payments, where the payer initiates the sending, or pull payments, where the payee pulls funds into their account (like with direct debit).

-Interchange revenues
+Interchange revenue

-Interchange allows the card issuer (this could be your company, via embedded finance) to take a portion of each payment made with its cards — say, 1.50%.
-So, for every €100 spent with a card, the issuer gets around €1.50.
-It’s calculated per transaction volume, but other variables are taken into account, including issuing country, type of card, total transaction amount, and even the merchant category.
+Interchange is the portion of each payment made that is paid to a card issuer such as Swan.
+With Swan’s partner revenue-sharing model, you can benefit from a percentage of every transaction made through your embedded payment features.
+Interchange is calculated per transaction volume, but other variables are taken into account, including issuing country, type of card, total transaction amount, and even the merchant category.

-Financing revenues
+Financing revenue

-Credit revenues are what they sound like.
-You give your customers the funds they need today and expect them to pay them back in the future, with an added fee or with interest.
+Financing revenue, or credit revenue, is when you give your customers the funds they need today and expect them to pay them back in the future, with an added fee or with interest.

 Tech companies naturally have deep visibility into the dynamics of their customers’ lives and businesses.
 Hence, they’re able to make more informed lending decisions and even take automatic repayments as a percentage of future earnings.

-The income you’ll get from credit revenue depends of course on the financing volume and terms.
-Cases can vary widely, but if you’d like some help forecasting your project, please feel free to contact us!
+The income you’ll get from credit revenue depends, of course, on the financing volume and terms.
+Cases can vary widely, but if you’d like some help forecasting your project, please feel free to contact us.

 Software subscription revenue

 Or, if you feel your product is not yet robust enough to justify an increased price, you can always sell individual banking features as add-ons.
-By allowing your customers to personalize products with additional, optional, one-time charged services, you can guarantee a new revenue source while you experiment with product adoption and pricing.
+By allowing your customers to personalize products with additional, one-time charged services, you can guarantee a new revenue source while you experiment with product adoption and pricing.

 You can experiment with a range of pricing strategies: